Someday This Will Come in Handy

 - Sherlock Holmes practically defines this trope, what with his knowledge of everything from cigar ash to medical school mnemonics to tattoo techniques.

-- Someone quite rightly mentioned the film Slumdog Millionaire.
-The book on which it was based, the excellent Qand A by Vikas Swarup, therefore unquestionably belongs in the literary examples of this trope.
+- The book on which the aforementioned Slumdog Millionaire is based, the excellent Q & A by Vikas Swarup, unquestionably belongs in the literary examples of this trope.

 - On Bones, one of the interns, Mr. Nigel-Murray, spouts off useless facts only vaguely related to the case whenever he gets nervous.
 Occasionally, his useless facts turn out to be helpful.